Skip to main content

 What is the heat level?

-If you want the devastating tension of two people who cannot stop gravitating toward each other but refuse to act on it for fourteen chapters, this book delivers that.
+Closed door.
+The intimacy is emotional, not explicit, delivering the devastating tension of two people who cannot stop gravitating toward each other but refuse to act on it for fourteen chapters.

 How does the sci fi worldbuilding work without aliens?